Why Gazza's Fog On The Tyne rap caused me to quit Lindisfarne - Ray Jackson (From The Northern Echo)

 ONE of the key members of North-East group Lindisfarne has spoken of why soccer legend Paul Gascoigne's take on the song Fog On The Tyne led him to quit the band.

 Ray Jackson has spoken out after being asked about the collaboration on a radio talk show recently.

 Jackson said in the late 1980s the band was approached by the former Newcastle and England star's then manager Mel Stein to discuss the project.

-"Paul was apparently interested in extending his career into pop music.
-He had been a life-long fan of Lindisfarne and wanted to make a rap version of the song with the band," said Jackson.
+He said: "Paul was apparently interested in extending his career into pop music.
+He had been a life-long fan of Lindisfarne and wanted to make a rap version of the song with the band.

 Jackson said the issue came to a head when he was asked to take part in a video to be used to promote the song and soon after he left.

-"I left Lindisfarne 23 years ago after not wanting to take part in the Gazza video, recording or Top Of The Pops as I was extremely unimpressed with the collaboration from a musical point of view.
+He said: "I left Lindisfarne 23 years ago after not wanting to take part in the Gazza video, recording or Top Of The Pops, as I was extremely unimpressed with the collaboration from a musical point of view.

-Jackson is playing a series of gigs with a new Lindisfarne line-up this Christmas, including gigs at Newcastle City Hall, Middlesbroigh and Hull.
+Jackson is playing a series of gigs with a new Lindisfarne line-up this Christmas, including gigs at Newcastle City Hall, Middlesbrough and Hull.

 Comments are closed on this article.